Wanja01YT/standoffline/README.md

 - 0.15.6 (4 Years Celebration)
 - 0.XX.X (TBA)

-### To download standalone android versions, click on "+ 5 Releases"
+### To download standalone android versions, click on "+ 5 releases"

 ## Installation Tutorial for all Platforms
 ### PC